 - Tractor Supply

-My go-to place when I can’t get hanging plants at the price point I need I visit BJ’s wholesale club.
+My go-to place when I can’t get hanging plants at the price point I need is BJ’s wholesale club.
 During the spring/summer months, they carry hanging baskets outside the club.

-These are priced around $15 for a larger basket, but I’m usually able to pot at least three planters from one hanging basket.
+These are priced around $15 for a larger basket, but I can usually pot at least three planters from one hanging basket.
 I aim to spend $5 or less per planter.
 This will vary based on the size of your planters.

 Another frugal tip for decorating your yard is to have patience.
-When the Trisha Yearwood line first came to Tractor Supply, I was in love.
+I was in love when the Trisha Yearwood line first came to Tractor Supply.

-Then I found two more on clearance during the end of summer.
+Then, I found two more on clearance during the end of summer.
 If you don’t have cheap blood, you can buy the number of planters you want and not think twice.
 For the rest of us, it will pain us to wait and pain us not to buy.